Amazing College Essays

 Do parents get to play a role?

 Yes!
-I depend on you to give me the fullest background on your child that you can, and then, throughout the process when I am meeting just with your child (and not you), I arrange for us to be in continued communication by phone and/or through email.
+I depend on you to give me the fullest background on your child that you can, and then, throughout the process when I am meeting just with your child (and not you), I arrange for us to be in continued communication by parent meetings (conducted in person or by phone) at regular intervals.

 As for the writing process itself, I let students choose how much they want to involve their parents in their writing before the finished draft is complete.
 Writing these essays can be a very tender process because they are coming to terms with important truths about themselves, so students often need space from their parents while they are writing.